Smoking laws in Queensland

 - at outdoor pedestrian malls

-- at government precincts around certain state government buildings (e.g. footpaths)
+- at government precincts around certain state government buildings (including the land around prescribed buildings and adjacent footpaths and nature strips)

-- within 10 metres of public skate parks and children’s playground equipment
+- at or within 10 metres of public skate parks and children’s outdoor playground equipment

 - at patrolled beaches between the flags